jakob-r/mbo_asd/response_to_the_reviewers.md

 Page 13, BO has issue to find optimal value when one parameters closer to the borders of search space.
 This is concerning and confirm the limitation of using too many assumptions for optimization, e.g. appropriate parameters range.
 I am not sure taking log-transform could solve this problem, could authors elaborate more details on this.
 Additional simulation is necessary to confirm this.

 > As we mentioned in the final discussion section of the paper, we see this as a topic for a future benchmark to further improve the performance of BO.
-> The aim of this paper was to benchmark BO in a basic setting without the prior knowledge that small values of r are of higher importance.
+> The aim of this paper was to benchmark BO in a basic setting without the prior knowledge that small values of **r** are of higher importance.

 Given authors used COPD trial as motivating example, I would strongly suggest to add section of case study for the illustration of proposed methods.

-> In fact the effect set "paper" is based on a case study where the effect sets are estimated on a true dataset (Friede et al, 2020).
+> In fact the effect set "paper" is based on a case study where the effect sets are estimated on a real dataset (Friede et al, 2020).
 > In this paper we do not propose a method for analyzing a real dataset, but a method to select the best design given a known theoretical situation.

 ### Minor comments: